 The Company believes that equity is a key element of the Company's compensation package because equity awards encourage loyalty to the Company and align the interests of officers, directors, employees and consultants directly with those of the Company's stockholders.
 The Proposed Plan will allow the Company to continue to provide these individuals with equity incentives that are competitive with those companies with which the Company competes for talent.
-Without the approval of the Proposed Plan, the Company will not, without stockholder approval, be able to meet its future anticipated needs for stock incentive awards.
+Without the approval of the Proposed Plan, the Company will not be able to meet its future anticipated needs for stock incentive awards.

 Administration.
 The Proposed Plan is administered by the Human Capital and Compensation Committee of our Board, also referred to as the administrator.
 However, our full Board of Directors may at any time act on behalf of the Human Capital and Compensation Committee and serve as the administrator.
-The administrator has the authority to select participants under the Proposed Plan, determine terms and conditions of awards, interpret the provisions of the Proposed Plan, to make, change and rescind rules and regulations relating to the Proposed Plan, and to change or reconcile any inconsistency in any award or agreement covering an award.
-To the extent consistent with applicable law, the Board has discretion to delegate its authority under the Proposed Plan to a sub-committee of the Board or to one or more executive officers (with respect to awards to participants other than executive officers) or, in connection with nondiscretionary administrative duties, to other parties as it deems appropriate.
+The administrator has the authority to select participants under the Proposed Plan, determine terms and conditions of awards, interpret the provisions of the Proposed Plan; to make, change and rescind rules and regulations relating to the Proposed Plan; and to change or reconcile any inconsistency in any award or agreement covering an award.
+To the extent consistent with applicable law, the Board has discretion to delegate its authority under the Proposed Plan to a sub-committee of the Board consisting of one or more executive officers (with respect to awards to participants other than executive officers) or, in connection with nondiscretionary administrative duties, to other parties as it deems appropriate.

-Except in connection with equity restructurings and other situations in which share adjustments are specifically authorized, the Proposed Plan prohibits the administrator from repricing any outstanding "underwater" stock option or SAR without prior approval of our stockholders.
+Except in connection with equity restructurings and other situations where share adjustments are specifically authorized, the Proposed Plan prohibits the administrator from repricing any outstanding "underwater" stock option or SAR without prior approval of our stockholders.
 For these purposes, "repricing" includes amending the terms of an underwater option or SAR to lower the exercise price, canceling an underwater option or SAR and granting exchanges.

 Eligible Participants.
 The Human Capital and Compensation Committee may grant awards to any employee, officer, consultant or non-employee director of the Company or its affiliates.
 The selection of participants will be based upon the Human Capital and Compensation Committee's determination that the participant is in a position to contribute materially to our continued growth and development and to our long-term financial success.
 The number of eligible participants in the Proposed Plan varies from year to year.
-As of March 23, 2023, there were approximately 7,700 persons employed by or otherwise in the service of the Company, including seven executive officers and seven non-employee directors, who would be eligible to receive awards under the Proposed Plan at the discretion of the administrator.
-Although not necessarily indicative of future grants, approximately 41 of our employees, officers and non-employee directors are expected to be granted awards under the Proposed Plan.
+As of March 27, 2025, there were approximately 6,400 persons employed by or otherwise in the service of the Company, including six executive officers and seven non-employee directors, who would be eligible to receive awards under the Proposed Plan at the discretion of the administrator.
 The basis for participation in the Proposed Plan by eligible persons is the selection of such persons for participation by the Human Capital and Compensation Committee (or its proper delegate) in its discretion.